ANCH Major requirements

 - C. Comparative Studies of Premodern Cultures

-CLST 399 Independent Study (fall), which may be counted toward Cluster 3.
-This option requires the proposal of a Senior Research Paper.
+ANCH 4998 Senior Research Paper (fall), which may be counted toward Cluster 3.
+This option requires the proposal of a Senior Research Paper, writing of the paper, and departmental approval of Honors for the completed paper.
+[Old 3-digit number: 399.]

-For further information on the Minor and Major in Ancient History, and on courses, contact Jeremy McInerney or the Undergraduate Chair in Classical Studies.
+For further information on the Minor and Major in Ancient History, and on courses, contact the Undergraduate Chair in Classical Studies.